brtholomy/um/README.md

 # ultralight "database"

 What I consider the killer feature of `um` is the ability to jump to files from filenames listed in any "child" project back to the "source" project, defined via `um-root-glob`.
-This means that child projects can be initially defined as simple lists of filenames, which I do to compose larger pieces.
+This means that child projects can be initially defined as simple lists of `*.um` filenames, which I do to compose larger pieces.
 A simple filename anywhere can also serve as a "link".

-There are two primary ways this is accessed:
+There are a few ways this is accessed:

-1. `find-file` and `next-history-element`, which will work as `C-x C-f M-n` out of the box.
-See `um-find-file-at-point`.
+1. `um-find-file-at-point` is hooked into `find-file` by default via `next-history-element`, which will work as `C-x C-f M-n` out of the box.

-2. By invoking `emark-dwim` on any filename.
+2. `um-target-file-at-point-advice` via `emark-dwim` on any filename.
 Requires `embark` and the `advice-add` shown above.

 # CLI